Johnbt2016/daisi-chain/wordcloud/DAISI.md

 # Wordcloud computation

-This daisi comutes and render a wordcloud.
+This daisi computes and render a wordcloud.
 Simply upload an Excel file with a column containing the sentences that will be used to compute the wordcloud.
 The column needs to be labelled "title"